domas/RepData_PeerAssessment1/PA1_template.md

 inter <- steps_by_interval[steps_by_interval$steps == max_steps][1, interval]
 ```

-The maximum number of steps is 206.17 and it occurrs
+The maximum number of steps is 206.17 and it occurs
 in 835 interval

 ## Imputing missing values